Get on the mat

 What to expect from a class?

-A safe, methodical progression of yoga postures
+A safe, methodical progression of postures

-Sequencing to develop strength, flexibility, stamina, concentration and relaxation
+Sequencing to develop strength, flexibility, stamina, concentration and relaxation.

-Individual correction and adjustment by the teacher when necessary.
+Individual correction and adjustment by the teacher.

 We use props